 - 1. Data indicates students need more instruction in reading.
-Although we have made small gains in the remaining domains, we need to provide students with quarterly CAASPP-like common assessments, practice using the CAASPP Interim Assessments and create more common core based lessons that provide for a demonstration of learning in the four domains of literacy. - 2.
-The data indicates that students need additional interaction with non-fictional texts.
+Although we have made small gains in the remaining domains, we need to provide students with quarterly CAASPP-like common assessments, practice using the CAASPP Interim Assessments and create more common core based lessons that provide for a demonstration of learning in the four domains of literacy. - The data indicates that students need additional interaction with non-fictional texts.
 The Leadership team is focusing professional development and curriculum team meetings on lessons that incorporate more narrative non-fiction. - 3.
 Data indicates there needs to be more direct professional development on the four domains of literacy and that writing across the curriculum is supported through common language so students can make connections.
+CAASPP testing resumed Spring of 2021 after being suspended due to COVID.
+FUHS will administer CAASPP again during the Spring of 2022 administration.